chg60/phammseqs/README.md

-# phamerate
+# PhaMMseqs

-The phamerate package facilitates pham assembly using [MMseqs2](https://www.mmseqs.com).
+The PhaMMseqs package facilitates pham assembly using [MMseqs2](https://www.mmseqs.com).
 Default parameters have been carefully tuned for rapid, accurate exploration of the bacteriophage protein sequence space.

 # Conda installation